 - Pepper & turmeric is a remarkable pair that we can’t leave either of them.

-- It is not recommended to prepare chuuku kaapi powder in large quantities and store them for longer use; you can prepare this powder such that it is used within 3 or 5 days but you can refrigerate elixir for 1 week.
+- It is not recommended to prepare chuuku kaapi powder in large quantities and store them for longer use; you can prepare this powder such that it can be used within 3 or 5 days but you can refrigerate elixir up to 1 week.